 - You will be asked a series of questions about what you would do in different situations or how you feel about particular activities.

 - It is not timed so you can complete it at your own pace.

 - At the end you will receive a computer generated report which indicates whether you show any signs of a SpLD.

 - Go to MyBeckett and log in

 - Follow the on screen instructions

 Once completed, you will able to view, print and save your personalised QuickScan report.
-Please make a note of your QuickScan Number in order to access your QuickScan report again at a later date.
-It will start with the letters LBU followed by a series of numbers and letters.
+Please make a note of your QuickScan reference number in order to access your QuickScan report again at a later date.

 Cost and financial assistance